 Tiggy was born across the road from Highbury Stadium’s North Bank in 1987.
-He was the firstborn kitten of Shan-Shan and a local Tabby, and was named White Tiger.
-Shan-Shan’s fur was jet black, but white underneath; Tiggy inherited her white under-fur, and his father’s Tabby markings.
-His affectionate nature set him apart from Shan-Shan and his siblings, who were all eventually found homes elsewhere.
+He was the firstborn kitten of Shan-Shan & a local Tabby, & was named White Tiger.
+Shan-Shan’s fur was jet black, but white underneath; Tiggy inherited her white under-fur, & his father’s Tabby markings.
+His affectionate nature set him apart from Shan-Shan & his siblings, who were all eventually found homes elsewhere.

 Over his lifetime Tiggy met all the local cats, their successors and grandkittens.
-Close encounters included yowling, fighting and plenty of nose-to-nose confrontations.
+Close encounters included yowling, fighting & nose-to-nose confrontations.
 Mr Tiggs, winner of all his battles, was for some years the unassailable Top Cat.
 Even the local foxes gave him respect.
-We saw a few of them wander into his tiny front garden and retreat straightaway rather than confront the Warrior Cat.
+We saw a few of them wander into his front garden and retreat at the sight of him, rather than confront the Warrior Cat.

 Tiggy’s shape changed with the seasons.
 For winter he grew a thick fur coat, shedding much of it as the weather warmed.
 He went ‘a bit doo-lally’ in spring; RF reckoned that losing so much fur was part of it.
-On summer days, intense heat would leave the great cat in a collapsed heap.
+The intense heat of summer days would often leave the great cat in a collapsed heap.

 Many years ago, Tiggy had to wear flea collars.
 They were abandoned, but not before the damage was done.
 The fur never grew back round his neck where the collar had been.

 Mr Tiggs was a fighting cat who liked to wrestle.
 He dealt out pain to other cats, but he suffered as well.
 He was battlescarred, his furry cheek puffs hiding some of the damage from other cats’ claws and teeth.
 Brenda said ‘Damage to front of cat = cat winning.
 Damage to back of cat = cat running away’.